 Discovery by Christian de Duve: Lysosomes have been identified since the mid-1950s by a Belgian cytologist by the name of Christian de Duve.
 De Duve spotted membrane-bound vesicles holding strong hydrolytic enzymes in cells, he called them lysosomes.
 He made a discovery that changed the principle of cellular biology and explained how a cell gets its nutrients and disposes of waste products.

-The structure of lysosome is described below-
+The structure of the lysosome is described below-

 Description of lysosome membrane and contents: Lysosomes are single membrane-bound organelles that are bounded by a lipid bilayer which creates a distinction between the inside of the lysosome and the rest of the cytoplasm.
 The lysosome has different proteins in its membrane pore that are responsible for importing macromolecules headed to the lysosome.

 Hydrolytic enzymes and acidic environment: The lysosomal contents contain a broad spectrum of hydrolytic enzymes which comprise proteases, lipases, nucleases, and glycosidases.
 These enzymes are optimally active in the acidic environment that characterizes the lysosome which has a pH of about 4.
 5 to 5.
-0. The pH of the lysosome is acidic, this is facilitated by a proton pump in the lysosomal membrane that translocates hydrogen ions (protons) into the lysosome thus creating a such environment that favors enzyme function.
+0. The pH of the lysosome is acidic, this is facilitated by a proton pump in the lysosomal membrane that translocates hydrogen ions (protons) into the lysosome thus creating a such environment that favours enzyme function.

 (1) Primary Lysosomes: They are newly formed vesicles that are smaller in size and contain granules of hydrolytic enzymes.